Steven Smith (teamaker): Tazo

 Following the sale of Stash, Smith launched Tazo tea company in January 1994.
 Created in collaboration with the Sandstrom Partners design firm and writer Steve Sandoz, the Tazo brand blended the history and myth of tea cultures with a unique sense of humor.
 Marketed as "The Reincarnation of Tea," Tazo found distribution in retail stores and foodservice operations throughout North America.
 As Tazo's "certified tea shaman," Smith is credited with developing over 60 proprietary blends in multiple beverage formats.

 Smith was joined in his Tazo venture by early investors Stephen Lee and Tom Mesher.
 Tal Johnson, formerly of Endeavour Capital, came aboard as CEO in 1995.
 Shortly thereafter, in October 1996, he married Kim DeMent on the Makaibari tea estate in Darjeeling, India.
-The ceremony was presided over by a Hindu priest and Buddhist Rinpoche and witnessed by Smith's daughter, Carrie Smith-Prei (formerly Smith).
+The ceremony was presided over by a Hindu priest and Buddhist Rinpoche and witnessed by Smith's daughter, Carrie Smith.

 In January 1999, simultaneous with the birth of son Jack, Tazo was acquired by Starbucks Coffee Company.
 Smith and his team continued to lead the company until January 2006.

 Smith also conceptualized and implemented the CHAI Project in 2002, a collaboration of Tazo, Starbucks, Mercy Corps, and Tazo supply chain partners to positively impact the lives of people in the tea-producing region of Darjeeling and Assam.

 Steven Smith Teamaker

 Retiring from Tazo in 2006, Smith moved to Avignon, France with his wife, Kim, and their young son.
 The family returned to Portland in 2008.
 Inspired by the fine chocolatiers and winemakers of Provence, Smith and his wife co-founded the Steven Smith Teamaker brand in 2009, once again working with Sandstrom Partners and other members of his former Tazo team, including Tony Tellin, who had been trained by Smith and quickly became Smith's chief taster.
-The company is located in a former blacksmith shop at 1626 NW Thurman Street in Portland, near the site of the Lewis and Clark Centennial Exposition of 1905.
 The Smith Teamaker line includes full leaf black, green and white teas as well as herbal infusions and blends packaged in individual sachets and loose form, as well as ready-to-drink tea beverages made with water that has been infused with ripe fruit though a proprietary process called "fruitsmithing".

 Death and legacy

 Smith died of liver cancer in Portland on March 23, 2015.
+An urn containing his ashes is on display inside the tasting room of the Southeast Portland Steven Smith Teamaker cafe.

 In addition to the CHAI Project, Smith was an active supporter of numerous community projects and causes, the support sometimes taking the form of blends made especially for the organization.
 This work included the Portland International Film Festival, Oregon Ballet Theatre, Oregon College of Art and Craft, the Caldera Arts Center, and the Mercy Corps School Education Retention Project (SERP) as well as in kind donations, including to local schools, community projects, and larger foundations.

 Smith Teamaker is now headed by his wife Kim DeMent Smith.